elm-in-elm/compiler/README.md

 #### General

-- [ ] Nix expression for the dependencies and building this project?
-Would that be helpful?
 - [ ] Compare our `Main.compile` with official compiler's `Compile.compile` - is that a better API?
 - [ ] Types module: remove, refactor into "module per datastructure" style?
 - [ ] Deal with kernel modules